Nattaporn Phanrit: Club career

 Nattaporn spent his youth career with Assumption Sriracha College between 1999 and 2000.
-He signed his first professional contract with Thai Premier League side Tobacco Monopoly (now TTM Chiangmai F.C.) in 2001.
+He signed his first professional contract with Thai Premier League side Tobacco Monopoly (now TTM Chiangmai) in 2001.
 The left back at the moment spent 4 years with the club and won 1 Thai Premier League title in 2004–2005.

 The defender left the club in 2005 to join PEA (later became to Buriram PEA) and spent a season with the new club.

 In 2007, Nattaporn joined a newly Thai Premier League champions Chonburi.
 However, the only accomplishment of his new club in the 2007–2008 season was only winning Kor Royal Cup, while finished only runners up in the league, ironically, the champions were his former club PEA, and the club were also knocked out of AFC Champions League in the group stage.

 In contrast, the strong centre back won 2008's Defender of the Year award.